openworm/NeuroPAL/data/WholeWorm/README.md

 **Disclaimer**

-Please note that this data has been released in a preliminary form for testing and no guarantee is gioven about the accuracy of the contents of the files.
+Please note that this data has been released in a preliminary form for testing only and no guarantee is given about the accuracy of the contents of the files.

 An updated, curated version is being prepared.